nrwl/nx/docs/shared/react-tutorial/react-monorepo.md

 ✔ Which bundler would you like to use? · vite
 ✔ Test runner to use for end to end (E2E) tests · cypress ✔ Default stylesheet format · css
-✔ Enable distributed caching to make your CI faster · Yes
+✔ Enable remote caching to make your CI faster · Yes
 ```

 Let's name the initial application `react-store`.
 In this tutorial we're going to use `vite` as a bundler, `cypress` for e2e tests and `css` for styling.
 The above command generates the following structure: